WellsTrade Review 2015: Commissions, Fees, and Minimum Deposit

 Unlike most other brokerage firms, it charges $25 annual minimum account balance fee if account value is less than $5,000.
 The company has very high margin rates and suffers from slow-to-respond

 customer service.
 Its trading tools are archaic and slow compared to the competition.
-There are many instances of limit orders
+There are instances of limit orders

-changing price or being executed even if there is not enough money in the cash account.
+changing price or being executed even if there is not enough money in the account.